 The total number of taxa observed in 2014, 2015 and 2016 (n=100 sampling stations each year) was 53, 54 and 53 taxa respectively.
-The average number of taxa per station varied between the different areas, with in 2014 significantly lower values on the dyke foot nourishment compared to the two other areas (p<0,001), which didn't show a significant difference (Table 5).
-In 2015 the central tidal flat had a significantly higher number of taxa compared to the nourished areas (p<0,01).
-In 2016 there was a significant difference between the central tidal flat and the dyke foot nourishment (p<0,001) and between the main sand nourishment and the dyke foot nourishment (p<0,05).
-Average number of taxa per station on the central tidal flat was similar compared to the T0 situation.
+The average number of taxa per station varied between the different areas, with in 2014 significantly lower values on the dyke foot nourishment compared to the two other areas (p<0.001), which didn't show a significant difference (p>0.05) between each other (Table 5).
+In 2015 the central tidal flat had a significantly higher number of taxa compared to the nourished areas (p<0.01).
+In 2016 there was a significant higher number of taxa on the central tidal flat compared to the dyke foot nourishment (p<0.001) and a higher nuber of taxa on the main sand nourishment compared to the dyke foot nourishment (p<0.05).
+Over all years average number of taxa per station on the central tidal flat was similar compared to the situation prior to the nourishment.

 Total density of the benthic macrofauna showed large variation among sampling stations and differed largely between areas and years (Table 5).
-In 2014 total density was significantly larger on the main sand nourishment compared to the central tidal flat (p<0,05).
-In 2015 and 2016 no significant differences were observed among areas.
-Total density in general was much higher compared to the T0 situation, also on the central tidal flat.
+In 2014 total density was significantly larger on the main sand nourishment compared to the central tidal flat (p<0.05).
+In 2015 and 2016 no significant differences in total density were observed among areas.
+Total density in general was much higher compared to the situation prior to the nourishment, also on the central tidal flat.
 This was mainly caused by the very high densities of the mud snail Peringia ulvae, which was very abundant in the years 2014-2016, especially in 2016.
 Peringia ulvae represented 72% of the total density on the central tidal flat in 2014, and on the nourished areas 93-94%.
 In 2015 it represented 92% of the total density in all three areas, and in 2016 even 93-98%.
 Other species are much less abundant.
 On the central tidal flat the benthic community was in all three years, in addition to Peringia ulvae, numerically dominated by the amphipod Urothoe poseidonis, the polychaetes Scoloplos armiger and Streblospio shrubsolii, and the bivalve Cerastoderma edule, but the relative contribution changed between the species.
 On the dyke foot nourishment also species like Scoloplos armiger and Cerastoderma edule dominate, but here also other species are observed such as the bivalves Ruditapes philipinnarum and Limecola balthica, and the amphipod Bathyporeia spp.
-On the main sand nourishment species like Ruditapes philipinnarum, Limecola balthica and Cerastoderma edule numerically dominated.
+On the main sand nourishment species like the polychaetes Aphelochaeta marioni, Scoloplos armiger and Pygospio elegans, and bivalves like Ruditapes philippinarum, Limecola balthica and Cerastoderma edule numerically dominated.